pingcap/docs-cn/reference/sql/statements/admin.md

     * `rollback done`: it indicates that the operation has failed and has finished rolling back.
     * `rollingback`: it indicates that the operation has failed and is rolling back.
     * `cancelling`: it indicates that the operation is being cancelled.
 This state only occurs when you cancel DDL jobs using the `ADMIN CANCEL DDL JOBS` command.

-- `ADMIN SHOW DDL JOB QUERIES job_id [, job_id] ...`: To view the original SQL statement of the DDL job corresponding to the `job_id`; the `job_id` only searches the running DDL job and the last ten results in the DDL history job queue
-- `ADMIN CANCEL DDL JOBS job_id [, job_id] ...`: To cancel the currently running DDL jobs and return whether the corresponding jobs are successfully cancelled.
-If the operation fails to cancel the jobs, specific reasons are displayed.

-    > **Note:**
-    >
-    > - Only this operation can cancel DDL jobs.
-All other operations and environment changes (such as machine restart and cluster restart) cannot cancel these jobs.
-    > - This operation can cancel multiple DDL jobs at the same time.
-You can get the ID of DDL jobs using the `ADMIN SHOW DDL JOBS` statement.
-    > - If the jobs you want to cancel are finished, the cancellation operation fails.

-- `ADMIN CHECK TABLE tbl_name [, tbl_name] ...`: To check the consistency of all the data in the specified table and corresponding indexes.
-If the check is passed, an empty result is returned.
-Otherwise, an error message is returned indicating that the data is inconsistent.
-- `ADMIN REPAIR TABLE tbl_name CREATE TABLE STATEMENT`: In extreme cases, this statement is used to overwrite the metadata of the stored table in an untrusted way.
-Here “untrusted” means that you need to manually ensure that the metadata of the original table can be covered by the `CREATE TABLE STATEMENT` operation.
-To use this `REPAIR` statement, enable the [`repair-mode`](/reference/configuration/tidb-server/configuration-file.md#repair-mode) configuration item, and make sure that the tables to be repaired are listed in the [`repair-table-list`](/reference/configuration/tidb-server/configuration-file.md#repair-table-list).

 ## MySQL compatibility